pow270/pow270.github.io/_posts/2017-12-04-writeup-tpctf.md

 def decode(a,b,c):
 	return chr(ord(c)+ord(a)-ord(b))

-#dismatch function finds the new position of the modified character
+#Dismatch function finds the new position of the modified character
 def dismatch(str1,str2):
     for i in range(0,len(str1)):
         if (str1[i] != str2[i] ):